uuosio/eos-with-evm/README.md

 ./nodeos/nodeos --data-dir data --config-dir config  --contracts-console -e -p eosio --filter-on "*" --verbose-http-errors
 ```

-### Publish move ir code on test chain
+### Publish move ir code on test node

-to be continue...
+Refer to [move-smart-contract-programming](https://github.com/uuosio/move-smart-contract-programming) for tutorials on write smart contract in move ir and test it.

+# Happy coding!
+Have fun with it!